Providing Equal Access and Equal Opportunities for Students with Disabilities

 Specialized Admission Process for Students with Disabilities

 MCLA strongly encourages students with disabilities to submit documentation to the Office of Admission.
 This information is beneficial as it will help us assess the supports needed for a successful transition to college.

-Applicants to MCLA with a documented learning disability can choose to submit the documents listed below to waive the SAT/ACT score Admissions requirement, per guidelines established by the MA Department of Higher Education:
+Applicants to MCLA with a documented learning disability must can choose to submit the documents listed below to waive the SAT/ACT score Admissions requirement, per guidelines established by the MA Department of Higher Education: